 The bustling Vietnamese streets and the lights reflecting in the water and the sweet smiles of the beautiful Vietnamese ladies and the turtles swimming in a stone enclosure in a Buddha temple coupled with the weasel coffee still stirs me up with waves of positive, colorful energy.

 Vietnam trip was short and I have a lot more left to see.
 I would visit Vietnam again to drive around on a scooter and to be one of those supermans.

 Hope this photo diary takes you through the bustling street life and the delicious and gorgeous food of Vietnam.
-Wait for the next Vietnam photo album which would flaunt the lush green of Vietnam and its mesmerizing temples.
+And this Vietnam photo album flaunts the lush green of Vietnam and its mesmerizing temples.